South East England: Literature, TV Puppetry & Animation, Cinema, Music and Cuisine

 Ashdown Forest in East Sussex was the inspiration for the Hundred Acre Wood in the Winnie-the-Pooh stories by A.A.
 Milne who also lived in the nearby village of Hartfield and visited the forest with his son Christopher Robin.
 Alice Liddell, also known as Alice Hargreaves, the inspiration for Alice in Lewis Carroll's Alice's Adventures in Wonderland, spent the majority of her childhood living in Oxford, and in her later years lived in and around Lyndhurst, Hampshire after her marriage to Reginald Hargreaves.
 She is buried in the graveyard of St Michael and All Angels Church in the town.
 Roger Hargreaves lived in Lower Sunbury on the River Thames on the next to Richmond upon Thames borough boundary, and wrote his Mr. Men books.
 Mary Tourtel from Canterbury created Rupert Bear.
 Frank Hampson, of Dan Dare, drew all his pictures when he lived in the east of Epsom, off the A2022.
 Buckinghamshire's E. L. James author of the erotic romance Fifty Shades Trilogy has the UK record for the fastest-selling paperback of all time.

 Trumpton (1967) was based on Plumpton, East Sussex, with other titles in the series based on nearby villages; Trumpton was actually shot by Gordon Murray's company in Crouch End, London.
 Gerry Anderson's AP Films filmed Thunderbirds on the Slough Trading Estate near to the site's cooling towers, being first broadcast in 1965.
 The Native American woman Pocahontas is buried at St George's Church, Gravesend in Kent and was the inspiration for the popular Disney animated film of the same name.

 The first multiplex cinema in the UK was in Milton Keynes, in the mid-1980s.

 Elgar wrote his Cello Concerto at Fittleworth, West Sussex, in 1919.
 Isaac Watts, a hymn writer from Southampton, wrote When I Survey the Wondrous Cross and O God, Our Help in Ages Past.
 John Goss, who wrote the hymn tune for Praise, My Soul, the King of Heaven, came from Fareham.
 At Chalfont St Giles, Milton finished Paradise Lost.
-Olney in Buckinghamshire is known for the Olney Hymns - Amazing Grace, and the composer of the tune of Once in Royal David's City.
+Olney in Buckinghamshire is known for the Olney Hymns - Amazing Grace, and for Henry Gauntlett, the composer of the tune of Once in Royal David's City.
 The Christian non-profit music festival Big Church Day Out takes place annually on the last Saturday and Sunday of May at Wiston House, Wiston in West Sussex.

 Pimm's was invented by James Pimm of Kent in the 1820s.
 Banoffee pie was invented in 1972 in Jevington in East Sussex.
 Maria Ann Smith from Sussex emigrated to Australia and created the Granny Smith apple.
 Horticulturist Richard Cox lived in Colnbrook, where he bred his Cox's Orange Pippin, a popular apple.
 Elizabeth David, a cookery writer who revolutionised the nation's home cooking in the 1950s, came from Sussex.